nikitagrygoriev/LOLCODE_Compiler/README.md

 But main inspiration for this project is to make programming fun again.
 It's not about making perfect language and compiler.
 It's about motivating to learning more to create entertaining things and developing ourselves.

+## Future works
+Authors propose to add these 2 elements in order to achieve complete lolcode language.
+But as it is students' project it cannot be perfect ;)
+* loops
+* functions

 ## Versioning